Are you considering buying a smart home? This article will share the types of technology you can hope to...

 Frome has been voted one of the best places to live in Britain.

-It has many historic and architecturally fascinating buildings and the town centre is lined with many independent shops and attracts more than its fair share of artists and craftspeople.
+It has many historic and architecturally fascinating buildings.
+The town centre is lined with many independent shops and attracts more than its fair share of artists and craftspeople.

 Key facts about Frome

-- St Louis Catholic Primary School, in Frome, was rated “good” at the last Ofsted inspection, as were the two middle school academies (for children between the ages of 9 and 13) Selwood Academy and Oakfield Academy.
+- Access to quality schools such as St Louis Catholic Primary School, in Frome, and middle school academies (for children between the ages of 9 and 13) Selwood Academy and Oakfield Academy;

-- Frome Community College – for ages 13 to 18 – was also rated “good”; there are several excellent independent schools and some grammar options within commutable distance of Frome.
+- Frome Community College – for ages 13 to 18 is also well-regarded.
+There are several excellent independent schools and some grammar options within commutable distance of Frome;

-- Frome railway station – one of the oldest stations still in service in Britain – offers direct services to London Waterloo (2½ hours), Bristol Temple Meads and Exeter St David’s.
+- Frome railway station is one of the oldest stations still in service in Britain.
+It offers direct services to London Waterloo (2½ hours), Bristol Temple Meads, and Exeter St David’s.

 What makes Frome one of the nicest small towns in England?